auth0/JWTDecode.swift/README.md

 > This library doesn't validate the token, any well formed JWT can be decoded from Base64Url.

+> 📣 **The [First Availability](https://auth0.com/docs/troubleshoot/product-lifecycle/product-release-stages) release of JWTDecode.swift 3.0.0 is out**
+<br>The GA release is planned for the third week of July.
+See [#171](https://github.com/auth0/JWTDecode.swift/issues/171) for more information.

 ## Table of Contents

 - [Requirements](#requirements)